 Infiltration of Local Anaesthetic

-Local anaesthetic is useful in many procedures, ranging from the excision of skin lesions or lipomas to aiding post-operative analgesia in major abdominal surgery.
+Local anaesthetic is useful in many procedures, ranging from the excision of skin lesions to post-operative analgesia in major surgery, to improve pre-operative or post-operative analgesia.

-Often local anaesthetic is used with adrenaline to decrease bleeding from the operation site and to increase the amount of local anaesthetic that can be used*.
+Often local anaesthetic is used with adrenaline to increase the amount of local anaesthetic that can be used*, as well as aiding to reduce bleeding from the operation site.

 *Remember that adrenaline must never be used in areas with an end-arterial supply, such as digits, the pinna, penis, or nose, as the vasoconstriction can cause ischaemia and gangrene of the area